-Whenever you get a call from a private number on a landline, immediately pick up the phone and dial *57.
-That will send a request to the phone service provider to trace the last call you received.
-You’ll hear some sort of success or confirmation sound.
-If that’s not possible, you’ll hear an error beep or similar sound depending on your carrier and device.
+Whenever you get a call from a private number on a landline, Immediately pick up the phone and dial *57, which will send a request to the phone service provider to trace the last call you received.
+You’ll hear some sort of success or confirmation sound, if that’s not possible, you’ll hear an error beep or similar sound depending on your carrier and device.

 What does $57 do?

-This type of information can help the police experts and authorities, especially, in telecommunications to do their investigations.
-So, they trace the hidden person behind the call with advanced techniques like location routing number, VoIP, etc…
+This type of information can help the police experts and authorities, especially in telecommunications, to do their investigations and trace the hidden person behind the call with advanced techniques like location routing number, VoIP, etc…

 Depending on the circumstances of the call, and the mobile carrier or even the company behind the landline number that received the call with no ID, people do not have many options to see who the person is.

-For landlines, you can add a device that shows the caller ID.
-Just add it to your landline and that’s it, millions of spam numbers have been already reported and will be automatically blocked.
+For landlines, there is a device called “CPR V5000”, search it on Google.
+This device shows the caller ID, just add it to your landline and that’s it, millions of spam numbers have been already reported and will be automatically blocked.
 It’s faster than the others.

-Opting out by just using the do Not Call website is not enough with these nuisance phone calls.
-They’ll find a way to contact you again through another number and if you have installed an unknown caller ID blocking app on your smartphone, they won’t be able to hide their real numbers in general, otherwise, they’ll stop harassing you.
+Opting out by just using the do Not Call website is not enough with these nuisance phone calls, they’ll find a way to contact you again through another number and if you have installed an unknown caller ID blocking app on your smartphone, they won’t be able to hide their real numbers in general, otherwise, they’ll stop harassing.

 If you need one of these systems, search Amazon or Google for telephone Caller ID displays or use the green button above as we tried that device and it’s the best.

-Also, you’ll find lots of hardware to uses.
+Also, you’ll find lots of hardware to use.
 Many telemarketing firms use the technique of ID block by dialing *67 and so, these programs can trace the call and show the real number by sending a request of verification for getting the name of the caller from their private database.
-That looks like a little bit complicated process.
-But it works in most cases, if that’s not true, then, that’s probably an issue with the phone service provider or network issues.
+That looks like a little bit of a complicated process, but it works in most cases, if that’s not true, then, that’s probably an issue with the phone service provider or network issues.

-For those who may be curious about the person behind the call, there is no need to call back a “no caller ID” number.
-Even if that’s just to verify their identities, it will be a waste of time and money for you.
-These people have been scamming in the United States for years and they know how to block others from reaching them, or they may use VoIP technique to mask their numbers, etc…Instead, contact your mobile company and follow the above steps.
+For those who may be curious about the person behind the call, there is no need to call back a “no caller ID” number, even if that’s just to verify their identities, it will be a waste of time and money for you.
+These people have been scamming in the United States for years and they know how to block others from reaching them, or they may use VoIP techniques to mask their numbers, etc…Instead, contact your mobile company and follow the above steps.

-Well, there are still options to identify these hidden numbers and see who owns them.
-But, don’t expect this to be easy all the time.
+Well, there are still options to identify these hidden numbers and see who owns them, but don’t expect this to be easy all the time.
 You may need to contact your phone carrier or check with your local police department if they can help.
-In all cases, there is always a solution for every problem, and getting the real identity of a spam caller won’t take long if you applied the above tips and tricks.
+In all cases, there is always a solution for every problem, and getting the real identity of a spam caller won’t take long if you apply the above tips and tricks.